 Independent Actions:

-The Protecting Agency retains operational control of the incident regardless of who is responding.
-Any Party taking action will promptly notify the Protecting Agency to identify resources en route or on-scene and ensure mitigation of safety issues.
+The Protecting Agency retains operational control of an incident regardless of who responds.
+Any Party taking action will promptly notify the Protecting Agency to identify resources en route or on-scene in order to coordinate response and ensure mitigation of safety issues.
 See Clause 32 below.

 Escaped Prescribed Fires:

-Wildfires resulting from escaped prescribed fires that were ignited by, managed at the direction of, or under the supervision of one of the Parties to this Agreement shall be the responsibility of the Jurisdictional Agency.
-If the Parties to this Agreement jointly conduct or manage a prescribed fire, the responsibility for suppression costs, should it escape, shall be agreed upon and documented in the Project Plan.
-All suppression costs and associated damages are the responsibility of the Fiscally Responsible Agency unless otherwise agreed.
-The Parties to this Agreement will not hold each other responsible under this clause for escaped prescribed fires originating on private land, or on state or federal lands not protected by one of the Parties to this Agreement.
+The fiscal responsibility for suppression costs on an escaped prescribed fire that was ignited by, managed at the direction of, or under the supervision of one or more of the Parties to this Agreement shall be agreed upon and documented in an incident-specific cost apportionment agreement.

-When a prescribed fire is declared a wildfire, the Protecting Agency FMO will assume operational control with the collaboration of Jurisdictional Agency, the Burn Boss, and the contingency IC.
+Once a prescribed fire escapes and is declared a wildfire, the Protecting Agency FMO will assume operational control of the wildfire with the collaboration of Jurisdictional Agency, the Burn Boss, and the contingency IC.
 A wildfire number will be assigned and all wildfire management costs will be charged to that number.
 Decision support documentation is required regardless of fire cause.
 The acreage burned after the prescribed fire was declared a wildfire is reported as wildfire acreage in the final fire report.
 Reference Clause 32 below for decision process requirements.
 As dictated by individual agency policy, the Jurisdictional Agency administrator is responsible for conducting the appropriate level of investigation when a prescribed fire is declared a wildfire.

 Response to Wildland Fire: